Blogs

 Logistics Service at Camp Pendleton

 This blog article speaks to the technical details of the actual work that was contracted and how Telaeris improved the speed of completing the work.
-For a more entertaining high level write-up of the work, please read our accompanying blog article.
+For a more entertaining high level write-up of the work, please read our accompanying blog article: The Lazy Man’s Approach to 10x Productivity

-The inventory process when Telaeris arrived was manually labor intensive and time consuming.
-Telaeris was awarded a one year contract solely to add manpower to the team of Marines who were currently walking the base, area by area, finding and tagging every asset they could find.
+When Telaeris arrived, the inventory process was manually labor-intensive and time-consuming.
+Telaeris was awarded a one-year contract solely to add manpower to the team of Marines who were currently walking the base, area by area, finding and tagging every asset they could find.
 The entire process was expected to take 2-3 years, and our contract had options for this renewal.

 The reason Telaeris bid on this RFP was because we felt that our technology focus would allow our team to identify ways to improve the process.
 After all, with our XPressTools product, we had been doing asset management for years.
 But first we needed to understand the current process and challenges.